dvquy13/recsys-mvp/README.md

 # export $(cat .env | grep -v "^#")
 # docker compose -f compose.airflow.yml up -d
 ```

+- Wait until you see "airflow-webserver: Booting worker with pid..." then you can Ctrl + C to exit the logs following process

 # Feature pipeline
 The goal of feature pipeline is to keep the feature in feature store updated via daily batch jobs.